Are you frustrated because you’ve some stuff to fix up around your yard?

 Where are Everlast Welders Made?

-The Everlast Welders are designed in the USA and manufactured off shore in China, similar now to a number of US based welding companies.
+The Everlast Welders are designed in the USA and manufactured off shore in China.
+Like a lot of US based welding companies.

-Certainly their welders seem to be constructed at a standard above the cheaper no name alternative welders from China.
+Certainly their welders are made at a standard above the cheaper no name alternative welders from China.

 Everlast’s customer support and service are US based.

 The Operators Manual that comes with the Everlast welder is pretty good.
 And takes you through the use and features of the Everlast Poweri-MIG 140.